Karni Mata: Karniji declares Rao Ridmal as ruler of Janglu (1418 AD)

-Ranmal, who was present in Jangloo, arrived at Johad in the camp of Charanas after learning of the events that took place and attended the cremation of Rao Kanha.
+Ranmal, who was present in Janglu, arrived at Johad in the camp of Charanas after learning of the events that took place and attended the cremation of Rao Kanha.

-He then went to Karniji's camp, after bowing and respectfully touching Karniji's feet, he sat down.
-Karniji rose up and declared Ranmal as the new ruler of Janglu and prophesied that he shall in due time will become king of Mandore as well.
+He then went to Karniji's camp, and after bowing and respectfully touching Karniji's feet, he sat down.
+Karniji rose up and declared Ranmal as the new ruler of Janglu and prophesied that he shall, in due time, become king of Mandore as well.
 This took place on Falgun Sudi 14th of Samvat 1475 (1418 AD).
 She advised him to approach his stepmother (mother of Kanha), to accept her terms of serving her as a son in her old age and ascend the throne of Janglu as her adopted son.

-Rao Ranmal, as the new ruler of Janglu, offered to share Janglu immediately and the Kingdom of Mandore when conquered with Karniji as patron deity.
+Rao Ranmal, as the new ruler of Janglu, offered to share Janglu immediately and the Kingdom of Mandore when conquered with, Karniji as patron deity.
 Declining the offer, Karniji informed him that acquisition of territories was not her mission.
 The Johad in their occupancy was enough for her beloved cows.
 Governance of territories was the proper domain of Rajas and Rao Ranmal was fully entitled to the prerogatives & privileges of the kingdom that he acquired with his arms and the blessings of Avad Mata.